 More about Julius Kaggwa

-Julius Kaggwa is the Founder of Support Initiative for People with Atypical Sex Development (SIPD) Uganda, the first human rights organisation in Uganda to provide objective information on atypical sex development issues (also known as intersex conditions).
-SIPD was also the first Ugandan organisation to particularly address the need for organised medical and psychosocial support, public education, as well as advocacy for human rights protection of intersex children and people.
+Julius Kaggwa is the Founder of Support Initiative for People with atypical sex Development (SIPD) Uganda, the first human rights organization in Uganda to provide objective information on atypical sex development issues (also known as intersex conditions) and to particularly address the need for organized medical and psychosocial support, public education, as well as advocacy for human rights protection of intersex children and people.

-As a first generation African intersex activist, Julius was part of the founding team for the coalition “Transitioning Africa” that initiated, facilitated, and strengthened the growth of both intersex and trans organising in East and Southern Africa in the early 2010s.
+As a first generation African Intersex activist, Julius was part of the founding team for the coalition “Transitioning Africa” that initiated, facilitated, and strengthened the growth of both Intersex and Transgender organizing in East and Southern Africa in the early 2010’s.

 Julius continues to contribute to intersex movement building in Africa and Asia and has been at the forefront of African Intersex leadership development, which led the collective action that formed the Africa Intersex Movement.
 His passion is to see a world where every human being is treated with dignity and without discrimination on any basis.